The owner of Mercadona’s rapador to the Government with a single speech

 Juan Roig, president of Mercadona, during the presentation of 2020 results and forecasts for 2021.
 (Photo: Rober Solsona / Europa Press via Getty Images)

-The president of Mercadona, Juan Roig, has sent fine but forceful messages against decisions adopted by the Government with which he is not at all satisfied; it is more, for which he feels harmed, both he as an employer and his workers in terms of health.
+The president of Mercadona, Juan Roig, has sent fine but forceful messages against decisions adopted by the Government with which he is not at all satisfied; moreover, for which he feels harmed, both he as an employer and his workers in terms of health.

 At the conference on the occasion of the presentation of the results of the company in the exercise of last year and the forecasts for this, he left signs of having felt abandoned in terms of vaccination and damaged in tax matters.